 How to serve brown rice

-Never serve uncooked rice, wash it well first, pre-soak it if possible and boil it for at least 25 minutes.
-If your dog is already eating a commercial dog food that includes carbohydrates adjust their diet to cope with the additional calories.
+Never serve uncooked rice.
+Wash it well first, pre-soak it if possible and boil it for at least 25 minutes.
+If your dog is already eating commercial dog food that includes carbohydrates adjust their diet to cope with the additional calories.

-As part of a balanced diet, brown rice can be a nutritious addition in moderation.
-Not only is it packed full of fibre but it is a useful source of minerals and vitamins.
+As part of a balanced diet, brown rice is good for dogs, offering valuable health benefits.
+Not only is it packed full of fiber, but it is a useful source of minerals and vitamins.

-Commercially rice is often used because it is a cost-effective way of meeting a dogs energy and fibre needs.
-And it can be an economical way of adding to a meat based diet when feeding raw.
+Commercially rice is often used because it is a cost-effective way of meeting a dog’s energy and fiber needs, and it can be an economical way of adding to a meat-based diet when feeding raw.